Yousaf03448307585/blog_demo_site/README.md

 Blog Dashboard
 Hey there!
 I built   Blog Dashboard to manage and display blog posts.
-It’s all about being easy to use, looking good on any device, and running smoothly with some of the coolest tools in modern web development.
+It’s all about being easy to use, looking good on any device, and running smoothly .

 Features
 Here  below features :

 Displays a list of blog posts pulled straight from a mock API.
 Lets you dive into the details of each post with a single click.
-Includes a handy form to add new blog posts.
+Includes a  form to add new blog posts.
-Works  on both desktop and mobile, thanks to its responsive design.
+Works  on both desktop and mobile, with its responsive design using Material-UI.
-Sports a sleek, modern look with Material-UI.
 Keeps everything safe and tidy with TypeScript’s type checking.
 Handles API calls like  with RTK Query.
 Technologies Used